 then access them in this directory.
 This is supposed to be used to store auxiliary, encrypted,

 details on encrypted credentials.
 The generated cpio archive is measured into TPM

-are packed up as cpio archive and placed in the
+are packed up in a cpio archive and placed in the

 directory in the initrd file hierarchy.
 This is supposed to be used to pass additional system extension